-Evolving National Security Concepts and Operations (3 Credit Hours)
+Evolving National Security Concepts and Operations (2 Credit Hours)

 This course develops the student's ability to understand evolving 21st century national security policy, strategy, doctrine, and their application by analyzing current doctrine, emerging security concepts, threats and opportunities, and efforts to address them through inter organizational operations.
+It takes an interdisciplinary approach to understanding transnational issues that challenge the sovereignty of state actors.